 Mr. Savikataaq: Thank you, Mr. Speaker.
-I look forward to going to that, because when the ministers states that it is above average, they would be able to quantify what above average means.
-Were there normally 10 diseased animal samples, and this year is 20?
+I look forward to going to that because when the minister states that it is above average, they should be able to quantify what above average means.
+Were there normally 10 diseased animal samples and this year there are 20?
 There should be a scale, but I'll move on.

-On the same statement, Mr. Speaker, to date, my department has sent three samples of diseased issues for diagnostic testing; two from Kitikmeot, one from Kivalliq.

-How many samples were turned in that were not sent out for sampling up to date?
-Because three samples seem fairly low for above average reporting of diseased caribou, so, how many samples were turned into the conservation officers in total?
+In the same statement, it says, "Mr. Speaker, to date, my department has sent three samples of diseased tissue for diagnostic testing," two from the Kitikmeot and one from the Kivalliq.
+How many samples were turned in that weren't sent out for sampling up to date?
+Three samples seem fairly low for above-average reporting of diseased caribou.
+How many samples were turned in to the conservation officers in total?
 We know three were sent out.
 How many in total were turned in?
 Thank you, Mr. Speaker.